mhughson/mbh-llvm-mos-game-genie-jam/README.md

 But if you don't, here's my recommendations.

+* Download and install Ninja Build <https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages> and put it in your PATH
+  * If you are Windows, you can install it through using WinGet.
+Run the following in a terminal `winget install Ninja-build.Ninja`
 * Download and install CMake <https://cmake.org/download/>
 * Download VSCODE <https://code.visualstudio.com/Download> and open up the project folder
 * Install the recommended extensions (which are the following list of extensions:)